kerryqwq/DiD-Survey-Data/README.md

 ## Data

-Our data application study of the beverage tax on adolescent soda consumption is based on this publicly available data----Youth Risk Behavior Surveillance (YRBS) data.
+Our data application of the beverage tax on adolescent soda consumption is based on this publicly available data----Youth Risk Behavior Surveillance (YRBS) data.
 The YRBS data provide a school-district level biennial survey from the YRBSS, managed by the Centers for Disease Control and
 Prevention (CDC).
-The pre-processing procedure is demonstrated in the Code/did_preprocessing.R, with the data dictionary available.
 The data used in this study come from the following sources:

 - **Original Data File:** `Data/SADCQ.csv`